allenai/drug-combo-extraction/README.md

 ```

 ### Domain-Adaptive Pretraining
+You can find our strongest domain-adapted contextualized encoder (PubmedBERT

-To modify pretrained language models with domain-adaptive pretraining, we need to use a separate training script from the HugggingFace library.
-First, unzip the pretraining data we have prepared in our data directory: `continued_pretraining_large_lowercased_train.txt.tgz` and `continued_pretraining_large_lowercased_val.txt.tgz` (these text files are 166M and 42M unzipped).
+To perform domain-adaptive pretraining yourself, unzip the pretraining data we have prepared in our data directory: `continued_pretraining_large_lowercased_train.txt.tgz` and `continued_pretraining_large_lowercased_val.txt.tgz` (these text files are 166M and 42M unzipped).

 Then do:
 ```